razorpay/react-native-razorpay/ISSUE_TEMPLATE.md

-Common to Both platforms:-
+Common to Both platforms :-

 - [ ] I have gone through the README (https://github.com/razorpay/react-native-razorpay)
 - [ ] I have searched for a similar issue (https://github.com/razorpay/react-native-razorpay/issues)
 - [ ] I am using the latest version of our framework (https://github.com/razorpay/react-native-razorpay/releases)
 - [ ] I have cleaned my project.

-for iOS Users
+Specific to iOS Users :-

 - [ ] I have modified the module map as specified in the readme (https://github.com/razorpay/react-native-razorpay)
 - [ ] I have deleted the contents of the derived data folder and rebuild it.